betgenius/JMeter-Rabbit-AMQP/README.md

 Build Dependencies
 ------------------

-Build dependencies are managed by Ivy.
-JARs should automagically be downloaded by Ivy as part of the build process.
+Build dependencies are managed by Maven.

 In addition, you'll need to copy or symlink the following from JMeter's lib/ext directory:
 * ApacheJMeter_core.jar
+* jackson-mapper-asl version 1.9.13

 Building
 --------

-The project is built using Ant.
+The project is built using Maven.
 To execute the build script, just execute:
-    ant
+    maven package

 Installing
 ----------

-To install the plugin, build the project and copy the generated JMeterAMQP.jar file from target/dist to JMeter's lib/ext/ directory.
+To install the plugin, build the project and copy the generated JMeterAMQP.jar as well as the amqp-client and jackson-mapper-asl libraries file from target/dist to JMeter's lib/ext/ directory.